-- An entity shall recognise a deferred tax liability for all taxable temporary differences associated with investments in subsidiaries, branches and associates, and interests in joint ventures, except to the extent that both of the following conditions are satisfied: - (a) the parent, investor or venturer is able to control the timing of the reversal of the temporary difference; and - (b) it is probable that the temporary difference will not reverse in the foreseeable future. - 40 As a parent controls the dividend policy of its subsidiary, it is able to control the timing of the reversal of temporary differences associated with that investment (including the temporary differences arising not only from undistributed profits but also from any foreign exchange translation differences).
+- An entity shall recognise a deferred tax liability for all taxable temporary differences associated with investments in subsidiaries, branches and associates, and interests in joint arrangements, except to the extent that both of the following conditions are satisfied: - (a) the parent, investor, joint venturer or joint operator is able to control the timing of the reversal of the temporary difference; and - (b) it is probable that the temporary difference will not reverse in the foreseeable future. - As a parent controls the dividend policy of its subsidiary, it is able to control the timing of the reversal of temporary differences associated with that investment (including the temporary differences arising not only from undistributed profits but also from any foreign exchange translation differences).
 Furthermore, it would often be impracticable to determine the amount of income taxes that would be payable when the temporary difference reverses.
-Therefore, when the parent has determined that those profits will not be distributed in the foreseeable future, the parent does not recognise a deferred tax liability.
+Therefore, when the parent has determined that those profits will not be distributed in the foreseeable future the parent does not recognise a deferred tax liability.
 The same considerations apply to investments in branches. - The non-monetary assets and liabilities of an entity are measured in its functional currency (see AASB 121 The Effects of Changes in Foreign Exchange Rates).
 If the entity's taxable profit or tax loss (and, hence, the tax base of its non-monetary assets and liabilities) is determined in a different currency, changes in the exchange rate give rise to temporary differences that result in a recognised deferred tax liability or (subject to paragraph 24) asset.
 The resulting deferred tax is charged or credited to profit or loss (see paragraph 58). - An investor in an associate does not control that entity and is usually not in a position to determine its dividend policy.
 Therefore, in the absence of an agreement requiring that the profits of the associate will not be distributed in the foreseeable future, an investor recognises a deferred tax liability arising from taxable temporary differences associated with its investment in the associate.
-In some cases, an investor may not be able to determine the amount of tax that would be

-- payable if it recovers the cost of its investment in an associate, but can determine that it will equal or exceed a minimum amount.
-In such cases, the deferred tax liability is measured at this amount. - 43 The arrangement between the parties to a joint venture usually deals with the sharing of the profits and identifies whether decisions on such matters require the consent of all the venturers or a specified majority of the venturers.
-When the venturer can control the sharing of profits and it is probable that the profits will not be distributed in the foreseeable future, a deferred tax liability is not recognised. - An entity shall recognise a deferred tax asset for all deductible temporary differences arising from investments in subsidiaries, branches and associates, and interests in joint ventures, to the extent that, and only to the extent that, it is probable that: - (a) the temporary difference will reverse in the foreseeable future; and - (b) taxable profit will be available against which the temporary difference can be utilised. - In deciding whether a deferred tax asset is recognised for deductible temporary differences associated with its investments in subsidiaries, branches and associates, and its interests in joint ventures, an entity considers the guidance set out in paragraphs 28 to 31.
+In some cases, an investor may not be able to determine the amount of tax that would be payable if it recovers the cost of its investment in an associate, but can determine that it will equal or exceed a minimum amount.
+In such cases, the deferred tax liability is measured at this amount. - The arrangement between the parties to a joint arrangement usually deals with the distribution of the profits and identifies whether decisions on such matters require the consent of all the parties or a group of the parties.
+When the joint venturer or joint operator can control the timing of the distribution of its share of the profits of the joint arrangement and it is probable that its share of the profits will not be distributed in the foreseeable future, a deferred tax liability is not recognised. - An entity shall recognise a deferred tax asset for all deductible temporary differences arising from investments in subsidiaries, branches and associates, and interests in joint arrangements, to the extent that, and only to the extent that, it is probable that: - (a) the temporary difference will reverse in the foreseeable future; and - (b) taxable profit will be available against which the temporary difference can be utilised. - In deciding whether a deferred tax asset is recognised for deductible temporary differences associated with its investments in subsidiaries, branches and associates, and its interests in joint arrangements, an entity considers the guidance set out in paragraphs 28 to 31.